Asthma Issues: Sport, Travel and Pregnancy

-Even elite athletes can suffer from asthma, but they control it by warm-up exercises or careful use of medication.
+Even elite athletes can suffer from asthma.
+They tend to control it with warm-up exercises and careful use of medication.
 Some asthma medications are approved for use in athletes participating in competitive sport, although many sporting bodies require a doctor's letter confirming that the athlete has asthma.

-Other medications (such as inhaled steroid puffers and leukotriene antagonists) are also approved as long as their use is declared.
-Oral steroids must be declared and are not allowed within 6 weeks of competition.
+Some medications such as inhaled corticosteroid puffers (inhalers) and leukotriene antagonists are approved as long as they are declared.
+Oral corticosteroids must be declared and are not allowed within six weeks of competition.

 As regulations change it is important to checkwhich medications are currently banned substances.
-Athletes competing at state or higher levels of competition should contact their national sporting organization to obtain additional information.
-The Australian Sports Drug Agency operates a toll free hotline to provide current information.
+Athletes competing at state or higher levels of competition should contact their national sporting organisation to obtain additional information.

-Some increased shortness of breath during pregnancy is normal as the baby takes up space in the body which affects breathing space.
-Fortunately, asthma does not normally worsen during pregnancy.
-If it does, it is still important to treat the asthma.
+Some increased shortness of breath during pregnancy is normal, as the baby takes up space in the body, which affects breathing space.
+Asthma does not normally worsen during pregnancy.
+However, if it does worsen, it is important to treat asthma.
 Uncontrolled asthma is a much greater risk to the baby than any theoretical risk of medication.